t-d-k/LibreCrypt/docs/FAQ.md

 * They have been configured to check for updates (by default this is on) In this case, they will only try to connect to the GitHub web site to retrieve version information.
-* There has been an error in installation, or the documents have been removed, in which case LibreCrypt will open the HTML file from the LibreCrypt website (LibreCrypt.eu - which currently redirects to LibreCrypt.eu)
+* There has been an error in installation, or the documents have been removed, in which case LibreCrypt will open the HTML file from the LibreCrypt website (LibreCrypt.eu - which redirects to LibreCrypt.tdksoft.co.uk)
 In both cases they will prompt before connecting to the Internet - simply click 'cancel' to prevent this.
 By default, both LibreCrypt and LibreCrypt Explorer are configured such that they will automatically check for updates once per month - this can be disabled in the 'settings' dialog.